HiLab-git/PyMIC_examples/segmentation/fetal_hc/README.md

 ![avg_loss](./picture/train_avg_loss.png)

 ## Testing and evaluation
 1. Run the following command to obtain segmentation results of testing images based on the best-performing checkpoint on the validation set.
-By default we use test time augmentation and sliding window inference to get better results.
+By default we use sliding window inference to get better results.
 You can also edit the `testing` section of `config/train_test.cfg` to use other inference strategies.

 ```bash
 mkdir result